thucvy/openai-generator/README.md

 AI response is limited to 100 words only so you may find some responses incomplete.
 In those cases, there will be a sign of '...' included at the end of each response.

+Responses will be saved for 1 hour only due to security concern.
+Within 1 hour, you can leave the page or reload the page without losing your data.

 Make sure your input is clear and specific enough in order to generate an accurate response for your purpose.